-The Oregon State Police in the interest of public safety shall deny, suspend, or revoke a tow business' application or a qualified tow business' letter of appointment for the Department's non-preference towing program for any of the following reasons:
+The Oregon State Police in the interest of public safety and to avoid placing any tow company owner or employee in a position of being in violation of Oregon Revised Statutes shall deny, suspend and/or revoke the application and/or letter of appointment for the non-preference towing program of any person, business or business employee for any of the following:

-- (1) A tow business, or any owner or employee of a tow business, convicted of any felony charge, or any charge in any state, which in Oregon is considered to be a felony, within the last fifteen (15) years from the date the tow business' application is received by the Oregon State Police.
-This subsection is subject to the provisions set forth under ORS 166.270. - (2) Any tow business, qualified tow business, or owner or employee of a tow business or qualified tow business convicted of two felony charges, regardless of when those felonies were committed - (3) Any owner or employee of a tow business or qualified tow business convicted of a felony charge, or any charge from another state which in Oregon is considered to be a felony, where a weapon was used or threatened to be used in the commission of the crime, regardless of the date of the felony charge. - (4) Any owner or employee of a tow business or qualified tow business convicted of any of the sex crimes listed in ORS 181.594(4) or the equivalent conviction of a sex crime from another jurisdiction regardless of the degree of the charge.
+(1) Any person, business, or business employee convicted of any felony charge, or any charge in any state, which in Oregon is considered to be a felony, within the last fifteen (15) years from the date the application is received by the Oregon State Police.
+This subsection is subject to the provisions set forth under ORS 166.270.

+(2) Any person, business, or business employee convicted of two felony charges, regardless of when those felonies were committed.

+(3) Any person convicted of a felony charge, or any charge from another state which in Oregon is considered to be a felony, where a weapon was used or threatened to be used in the commission of the crime, regardless of the date of the felony charge.

+(4) Any person, business or business employee convicted of any of the sex crimes listed in ORS 181.594(2)(a)-(s) or the equivalent conviction of a sex crime from another jurisdiction regardless of the degree of the charge.

 Hist.: OSP 5-2005, f. & cert. ef.
 11-18-05; OSP 1-2006, f.
 3-29-06, cert. ef.
-3-31-06; OSP 1-2009(Temp), f. & cert. ef.
-8-6-09 thru 1-31-10; OSP 2-2009, f.
-10-8-09 cert. ef.
-1-1-10; OSP 3-2009(Temp), f.
-12-18-09, cert. ef.
-1-1-10 thru 6-29-10; OSP 3-2010, f.
-6-1-10, cert. ef.
-6-30-10
+3-31-06